We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Once your strawberry plants are comfortable in their new home, they’ll need plenty of light, water, and fertilizer to thrive.
-Strawberry plants do best with eight hours of full sun each day—they can get by with less, but you might not get as many berries.
+Strawberry plants do best with 8 hours of full sun each day.
+(They can get by with less, but you might not get as many berries.)

 Finally, to increase your berry bounty, feed your strawberries an organic fertilizer that’s made for fruit-bearing plants.

 Strawberries will ripen around 30 days after their blooms are fertilized, according to Bonnie Plants, and then comes the fun part: harvesting and enjoying your crop!

 Pick ripe, red berries each morning, and resist the urge to leave them on the vine longer.
 Ripe berries will rot quickly, if they’re not eaten by birds or other critters first.

 Place fresh strawberries in the refrigerator for storage, and wash them only right before you use them.
 If you wash them before you put them into the fridge, they’re more likely to spoil.